 Ms. Puracal is also known for her pro bono work in the community.
-She joined the NCVLI board in 2013 and then became a co-founder of the Oregon Innocence Project.
+She joined the NCVLI Board of Directors in 2013 and then became a co-founder of the Oregon Innocence Project.
 Her commitment to this work stems from the two years she spent on a pro bono representation leading an international campaign to free her brother, Jason Puracal, from wrongful conviction in Nicaragua.
 Her work included briefing in the Nicaraguan and international courts, diplomatic relations in the U.S. and Nicaragua, lobbying on Capitol Hill in Washington DC, and media appearances on a national and international level, including CNN, Reuters, and The Today Show.
 Ms. Puracal has used her experience in that case to advocate for legal reform and to engage law students in the process.
 Janis left the NCVLI Board in August 2020 and will be missed!

 What 1 thing has surprised you or have you learned about victims’ rights since you started your board service?

 One thing that has surprised me about this work is how much overlap exists between all sides represented in the judicial system.
 Whether prosecution or defense, victim or perpetrator, there exists some principles on which we can agree.
 I want to explore those areas and use them to build a better system.

 What motivates you to do the work on the Board?